HermesApp/Hermes/README.md

 2. Take a stab at it yourself if you're brave.
 The project is meant to be built with Xcode 4.
 Just send me a pull request if you've got something fixed.

+## License

+Code is available under the MIT License